Sawera557/Openelm-Colab-Testing/README.md

 # Openelm-Colab-Testing
 Tested the first LLM released by Apple OpenELM.
-OpenELM is a family of small open-source language models designed to run efficiently on devices such as iPhones and Macs.
+OpenELM is a family of small open-source language models designed to run efficiently on devices

 You can test all models with the same notebook